folio-org/okapi/doc/guide.md

 the Java libraries and result in a "500 - Internal Error".
 We also added the "-D -" option to make curl display all response headers.

-You should see something like this
+You should see something like this:

 ```
 HTTP/1.1 201 Created
 Content-Type: application/json
 Location: /_/deployment/modules/localhost-9131
-Content-Length: 284
+Content-Length: 227

 {
   "instId" : "localhost-9131",